ilyafedotov-ops/docling-demo/README.md

 ```

 Feel free to customize `demo.py` for your own ontology, different LLM vendors, or alternative downstream targets—the pipeline is modular enough to drop in new serializers or schemas as needed.

+## Known Issues

+- Throughput is currently slower than we would like, especially on large documents; performance work is planned.
+- LLM caching occasionally misbehaves, so you may see duplicate calls or cache misses—we will address this in a future update.